| Using Fireworks:Comparing Compression Schemes & Using the Optimize Panel

 When you release the keys, the cursor should

-- To reduce magnification, do the same thing,
+return to the pointer tool.
+To reduce magnification, do the same thing,

 but also